HUST-DataMan/HCMB/README.md

 Last update: v1.0

+Python code for Wu et al. HCMB: A stable and efficient algorithm for processing the normalization of highly sparse Hi-C contact data

 This is an an algorithm, Hi-C Matrix Balancing (HCMB), based on iterative solution of equations, combining with linear search and projection strategy to normalize the Hi-C original interaction data.

 Several useful functions: